Wisconsin State Legislature: Qualifications and terms

-To serve in the Wisconsin Legislature, individuals must be a resident of the state for at least one year preceding his or her election and be a qualified elector in the district they are elected to represent.
+To serve in the Wisconsin Legislature, individuals must be a resident of the state for at least one year preceding their election and be a qualified elector in the district they are elected to represent.

 All 99 members of the Wisconsin Assembly are elected in a two-year term cycle without term limits.
 Similarly, all 33 members of the Wisconsin Senate are elected in a four year cycle, also without term limits.
 Half of the Senate is elected every two years.
 Prior to an amendment in the Wisconsin Constitution in 1881, Assembly members served a one-year term, while Senators were elected every two years.
-The 106th Wisconsin Legislature began on January 3, 2023.
+The 107th Wisconsin Legislature began on January 6, 2025.

 Officers

 Members of both houses of the legislature vote within their ranks to select presiding officers, such as the Speaker of the Assembly and the President of the Senate.
 These high level positions reflect the party majority in both chambers.
 An amendment to the state constitution in 1979 removed the Lieutenant Governor of Wisconsin as the presiding officer of the Senate, allowing Senators to vote within their ranks for a chamber president.
 Similarly, majority and minority leaders are also selected by party strength in the legislative houses and within their own respective caucus.